jilek/Amazon_Vine_Analysis/README.md

 #### Deliverable 2 - Determine Bias of Vine Reviews

-Using our knowledge of PySpark, Pandas, or SQL, we determined if there is any bias towards reviews that were written as part of the Vine program.
+Using our knowledge of PySpark, we determined if there is any bias towards reviews that were written as part of the Vine program.
 For this analysis, we determined if having a paid Vine review makes a difference in the percentage of 5-star reviews.
 Note that many of the datasets for Amazon review categories were missing Vines data, which made the calculating bias statistics impossible for those categories (see **Appendix A**)

 For detailed listings and figures, please refer to **Appendix C**.
 In addition, the collected bias stats are shown in **Table 2** below.